13 For Sure Facts About Valley Girl

 In a 2013 interview with the Yo Show, Foreman simply said, “If I was the producer I would never have let that happen.
 I don’t know the facts on it.”

 Since 2009, a musical film version of Valley Girl has been talked about.
 First, Jason Moore was attached to direct, but in 2012 Clay Weiner came aboard to direct the Paramount/MGM movie.
-According to Deadline, “In the musical, the actors will sing ’80s New Wave tunes from bands like The Go-Go’s and The Cars.”
-Not much movement has been made in the past three years, though.
+According to an article in Deadline at the time, “In the musical, the actors will sing ’80s New Wave tunes from bands like The Go-Go’s and The Cars.”
+Finally, the film has a release date: May 8, 2020—now with Emmy Award-winning director Rachel Lee Goldenberg at the helm.